hallpaz/MLforNewMedia/docs/datadrivengraphics.md

 ### These representations are not exhaustive

-We cited some common choices for representing 3D data By sampling points over surfaces
+We presented some common choices for representing 3D data By sampling points over surfaces

 output of scanning processes.
 3D scanners ...